javascripters-community/SimpleTodoTypescript/README.md

-# SimpleTodoTypescript
+# SimpleTodo
-Here we're going to migration simple Angular 1.6 component based application to Typescript code
+Simple do application using Angular 1.6 (Followed Angular John Papa Style guide)

+Steps to get started:
+1. Do npm-install in Root folder
+2. npm-start to run the project.